-There is a class of eBook readers that help to underpin the monopoly of an American mail order company.
+There is a class of eBook readers for .mobi format only, that help to underpin the monopoly of an American mail order company.
 And he was original a bookseller!
 The problem – all books have to be bought again from this dealer, because the readers can only handle the company’s own format.

 The .epub format, on the other hand, is widely used.
-There are a large number of different readers from various providers for this purpose.
+There are a large number of different eReaders from various providers for this purpose.
 And above all many booksellers or eBook shops.
 Meanwhile, a number of „self-marketing publishers“ are also establishing themselves, where anyone can upload their creations, convert them into ePub and offer them for sale without any editing or other preliminary checks.
 Free of charge or with costs.
 Some of them are not even that bad…

 The file formats .txt, .pdf are displayed – most of the time the embedded functions such as outline, graphic zoom, link display – if you are logged in in a wifi network – will also work.
 Typically for e-readers, a special eBook format such as the free format ePub or the dealer-specific Mobi is used.

 Touchscreen and wifi – modern features on eReaders

 You can choose between portrait and landscape format at the touch of a button.
 The eReaders now work with touch screens for the most part.
 For example, you can turn the page with a fingertip or with a page-turning button on the side.

 As a rule, the readers currently on the market are wifi-capable, so that you can get the next book directly online from the eBook shop of your choice.
 Some brands in Germany even have free access to the T-online-hotspot (after registration via the bookseller) included.